 Quit teaching and become a guide!

-Until the spring of his third year of university, he thought he would become a junior high school teacher and teach physical education to children until retirement age 60.
-However, a five-week teaching internship forced him to change course.
+Until the spring of my third year of university, I thought I would become a middle school teacher and spend my life teaching physical education to children until I retired at 60.
+However, a five-week teaching internship forced me to change my career path.

-"After completing my teaching internship, I realized there was no way I could continue this job until I was 60.
-In junior high school, I had a teacher I didn't even like, and one of his words stuck in my head.
-'Only about 10% of adults working in society are doing what they love.'
-I didn't think much of it at the time, but it's stuck with me ever since.
-He added, 'Of that 10%, only about 20-30% actually enjoy their work.'
-'By the way, I'm a teacher, even though I say I don't enjoy it.'
-I thought, 'Who is this guy?'
-I decided it would be nice to live a life doing what I love, so I decided to become a backcountry guide.'
-It was around this
+"After finishing my teaching internship, I realized that I couldn't continue this job until I was 60.
+There was a teacher in middle school that I didn't particularly like, but something he said stuck in my head.
+He said, 'Only about 10% of adults working in society are doing what they love.'
+I didn't think much of it at the time, but I've always remembered it.
+And then he said, 'Of that 10%, I think only about 20 or 30 percent of them actually enjoy their work.'
+He added, 'By the way, I'm a teacher, even though I don't enjoy it.'
+I thought, 'What's wrong with this guy?'
+I thought that if I was going to live my life, I might as well do what I love, so I decided to become a backcountry guide."
+It was around

-"I did a variety of part-time jobs, including working as a clerk at the GAP, delivering pizzas and as a private tutor.
-Backcountry skiing equipment is expensive, and the qualification exams are also extremely expensive.
-First, I obtained a Level 1 avalanche worker license and took a first aid course."
+"I did all sorts of part-time jobs, like working at GAP, delivering pizzas, and tutoring.
+BC skiing equipment is expensive, but the certification exams are also incredibly difficult.
+First, I got my Avalanche Operations Level 1 certification and then took a first aid course."

 Warrior training at Mount Tanigawa in Honshu

-The troubled university student could no longer sit still and took drastic action.
-Before the start of winter in his third year of university, he contacted Minegishi Kenichi, a guide based in Gunma and Niigata.
+The troubled university student couldn't sit still any longer and took a bold step.
+Before the winter of his third year of university began, he contacted Kenichi Minegishi, a guide based in Gunma and Niigata prefectures.

-"No one knows how to become a backcountry guide, and no one will teach you.
+"Nobody knows how to become a backcountry guide, and nobody teaches you.
 So I decided to go and meet someone.
 I wanted to go somewhere other than Hokkaido.
-I thought Hakuba or Tanigawa looked cool, so I did a quick search online and Minegishi's 'KinTouN' came up at the top.
-I was also attracted by the emphasis on skiing, like a ski-specialist guide.
+I thought Hakuba or Tanigawa would be cool, so I was searching online and Minegishi-san's 'KinTouN' came up near the top.
+I was also a little drawn to the fact that he seemed like a guide specializing in skiing, with an emphasis on skiing."

-Minegishi Kenichi reminisces about the time Sasaki first arrived.
+Kenichi Minegishi recalls fondly of the time when Sasaki first arrived.

-"I thought he was a low-energy, unassuming kid (laughs).
-But he was clear about his goal of becoming a guide, so after accepting him, the training went very smoothly.
-He's a very good skier, and he skis beautifully.
-He's low-energy, but seeing how he takes risks and takes the slopes he wants to ski, I could tell he had a burning passion inside."
+"I thought he was a quiet, laid-back kid (laughs).
+But he had a clear goal of becoming a guide, so it was very smooth to proceed with his training after accepting him.
+He's a very good skier and skis beautifully.
+He's laid-back, but when I saw his willingness to take risks and actively go down the slopes he wanted to ski, I felt that he was burning with passion inside."

-And so, in the winter of his 22nd year, Sasaki was taken on by Minegishi as an apprentice guide.
+And so, in the winter of his 22nd year, he began working under Mr. Minegishi as a guide trainee.

-"That year there was little snow, so I was touring either Tanigawa or Kagura.
-There was an Alaska tour in March, which I was taken on, and I literally used up all the money I had saved up in university.
-I looked at my bankbook and I only had about 30,000 yen (laughs).
-Then April started the Tateyama season.
-The KinTouN tour was held every weekend, and on the weekdays in between I would pitch a tent at Raichodai and ski alone.
+"That year there wasn't much snow, so we were doing tours at either Tanigawa or Kagura.
+In March there was a tour to Alaska, and I was taken along on that too, and I completely ran out of money I'd saved up during university.
+When I looked at my bank account, there was only about 30,000 yen left (laughs).
+Then, from April it was Tateyama season.
+The 'KinTouN' tour was held every weekend, and in between, I would pitch my tent at Raichodaira and ski by myself."

 It was also my first time camping in a tent, so I borrowed Minegishi's sleeping bag and pitched the Montbell Stellaridge Tent 2 for three weeks straight.
 I only stayed at Raicho-so on weekends when I was on tour, and ate a lot of food there, and even got leftover snacks from guests coming down the mountain (laughs).
 Minegishi would come back up on weekends and buy me food.
 If I went to the mountain lodge, I could eat udon or beef bowls, but I didn't even have enough money for that."

-Still, without thinking about the consequences, he clung to Mt.
-Tateyama, climbing and skiing day after day.
-Part of what motivated him to do this was his desire to become a guide, but it was the nature of Mt.
-Tateyama that made him do it.
+Nevertheless, without thinking about the consequences, he clung to Tateyama, climbing and skiing day after day.
+While his strong desire to become a guide certainly pushed him, he says it was the nature of Tateyama that compelled him.

-"I was moved by the white massif of Mt.
-Tateyama.
-I carefully skied down every single run on the visible side of the front.
-I was still too scared to go down the back side, though.
-Jun Nagai from JUNRINA said to me, 'If you don't have any money, you can't go back, can you?'
-He introduced me to a job at the Tateyama Center, which houses the Toyama Prefectural Police Mountain Patrol Station, and I worked there until mid-June.
-My duties included preparing breakfast, lunch, and dinner, and pulling out and inserting bamboo poles for guideposts.
-It was fantastic: I was guaranteed to ski either the morning or afternoon, had three meals, and slept in a warm futon.
-I stayed at the Tateyama Center for three more seasons.
-I spent just under two months on Tateyama, from late April to mid-June.
+"I was deeply moved by that white mountain mass of Tateyama.
+I carefully skied down every single run on the visible side.
+I was still too scared to go to the back side.
+Jun Nagai of 'JUNRINA' said to me, 'If you don't have any money, you can't go home, can you?'"
+He introduced me to a job at the Tateyama Center, which has a police station for the Toyama Prefectural Police's mountain rescue team, and I worked there until around mid-June.
+The work involved various tasks such as preparing breakfast, lunch, and dinner, and removing and re-inserting bamboo poles for trail markers.
+I could always ski in either the morning or afternoon, I got three meals a day, and I could sleep in a warm futon, so it was great.
+After that, I stayed at the Tateyama Center for three more seasons.
+I lived in Tateyama for a little less than two months, from late April to mid-June.

 My life-changing encounter with Mount Rishiri

-It was during this winter of his nomadic training that he encountered Mount Rishiri, where he would be trained as a guide.
+During one winter of his nomadic training, he encountered Mount Rishiri, where he would be trained as a guide.

-And so, in December 2017, he began visiting Toshiya Watanabe.
-This season marks his eighth year since starting to visit Rishiri.
+And so, from December 2017, he began going to Toshiya Watanabe's place.
+This season marks his eighth year of going to Rishiri.

-"Even now that I'm independent, I still guide for Toshiya for about three weeks in February and March.
-To be honest, I could definitely make more money doing tours myself.
-But I really love Rishiri, so guiding around Rishiri with Toshiya is fun and what I enjoy most.
-It's also a way of giving back to Toshiya, who raised me."
+"Even now that I'm independent, I still work as a guide for Toshiya for about three weeks in February and March.
+To be honest, I definitely earn more if I run my own tours.
+But I really love Rishiri, and guiding tours around Rishiri with Toshiya is fun and my favorite thing to do.
+Plus, it's a way of repaying Toshiya for raising me."

-Sasaki asserts that there is no better place to train as a guide than Mount Rishiri.
+Sasaki asserts that there is no better place for guide training than Mount Rishiri.

-"Not only does it snow a lot, but the wind is strong every day.
-You almost never use ski crampons in the dead of winter, but on Rishiri we use them a lot.
-And we ski on good snow.
-We try to give meaning to every action, from where we rest to the line we walk, and we always act in a way that allows us to answer immediately if someone asks us, 'Why did you do that?'
-If we miss even one of those things, things won't go well, so I think Rishiri is the perfect mountain for training as a guide."
+"The snowfall is heavy, and the wind is strong every day.
+You hardly ever use ski crampons in the dead of winter, right?
+But on Rishiri, you use them all the time.
+And the snow is excellent for skiing.
+You have to make every action meaningful—where you rest, the lines you walk, every single thing you do.
+You're always acting in a way that you can immediately answer if someone asks, 'Why did you do that?'
+If you miss even one of those things, things won't go well on Rishiri, so I think it's the perfect mountain for guide training."

-"70% of my guiding is done by Watanabe Toshiya.
-I don't have much to say, so my style is the complete opposite (laughs).
-As an apprentice guide, you often learn from one master, but I think I was blessed to have been able to watch so many different people guide.
-I don't think there is any other guide who has seen so many different people guide as I have.
+"70% of my guiding is based on Toshiya Watanabe.
+I'm not very good at saying interesting things, so our styles are the complete opposite (laughs).
+As a guide apprentice, you usually study under one master, but I feel fortunate that I was able to watch many different people's guiding.
+I don't think there's any other guide who has seen as many different people's guiding as I have."

 Sasaki is honest and unselfish.
 Even though he is independent, he guides for another company when the snow is at its best and he's making the most money.
 Incidentally, Sasaki is a father of two, and he answered the online interview from his car because his children were making noise